 “Disney is two things,” explained Joe Rohde, Senior Creative Executive for Walt Disney Imagineering.
 “Disney is the subjects you treat with.
 There’s a lot of intellectual property that we own, that we created, that we make.
 There’s also a higher pattern of behavior, how we do things, that is also Disney.
 That’s the Disney that’s going to Hawaii.
 The subject matter, the intellectual property, that’s all over the place.
-This story is Hawaii.
-Disney in Hawaii is our pattern of behavior – our way of telling a story, our way of dealing with people, our way of making a place in Hawaii.
+This story is about Hawaii.
+Disney in Hawaii is our pattern of behavior – or way of telling a story, our way of dealing with people, our way of making a place in Hawaii.
 That’s Disney in Hawaii.”

 So while chance encounters with Donald Duck may occur in Aulani, it’s not the driving force behind the design of the resort.
 A family traveling to Aulani will still find a Hawaiian vacation, but one that is enhanced by Disney’s level of service and comfort.
-It’s not necessarily the Disney version of Hawaii, but instead Hawaii showcased through Disney’s point of view – which is not all that dissimilar with traditions of the islands.
+It’s not necessarily the Disney version of Hawaii, but instead, Hawaii showcased through Disney’s point of view – which is not all that dissimilar from traditions of the islands.

-Jeanette Lomboy, Senior Show Producer for Walt Disney Imagineering, explained, “When we did all of our research and studied what the Hawaiian culture is, it’s three things.
-It’s about mo’olelo, which is story.
+Jeanette Lomboy, the Senior Show Producer for Walt Disney Imagineering, explained, “When we did all of our research and studied what the Hawaiian culture is, it’s three things.
+It’s about mo’olelo, which is a story.
 They are the most fantastic storytellers in the world.
 They are a culture that has passed all their history down through storytelling.
 They’re about ohana, which is family.
 And then, of course, we talked about this little, subtle layer of magic.
 Magic exists every day in their culture.
 The way the waves move, the way the wind blows, all of those things [are] magic.
 So we’ve got storytelling, we’ve got family, we’ve got magic.
 And guess what?
 That’s what Disney is.”